-29 January 2018 – Bahraini authorities have issued deportation orders to seven individuals after revoking their citizenship.
-An eighth individual left Bahrain ahead of the deportation order.
+29 January 2018 – Bahraini authorities have issued deportation orders to eight individuals after revoking their citizenship.
+Another individual reportedly left Bahrain ahead of the deportation order.
 Americans for Democracy & Human Rights in Bahrain (ADHRB) strongly condemns these deportations and the Bahraini government’s continued use of arbitrary denaturalizations.

 The eight individuals – Abdulnabi Almosawi, his wife Maryam Ebrahim, his brothers Mohammed Almosawi and Abdulamir Almosawi, Ebrahim Khalil Darwish, Ismaeel Khalil Darwish, Habib Darwish, and Adnan Kamal – were among 31 people who had their citizenship revoked by the Ministry of Interior (MoI) on 6 November 2012.
 In a statement published on 7 November 2012, the Interior Ministry said it had revoked their citizenship under Article 10 (3) of the Bahraini Citizenship Act of 1963 claiming they were “damaging the security of the state.”
 Article 10 provides the government with the authority to revoke a person’s citizenship while bypassing due process mechanisms.
 Under this process, the defendant does not have clear recourse to appeal the decision.